sc830/Hercules/README.md

 * Firebase - prebuild

 ### What problem does it (intend to) solve? ###
-The Workout Buddy App addresses the need for individuals to have a single platform for tracking their fitness progress, managing their nutrition, and practicing mindfulness.
+The Hercules App addresses the need for individuals to have a single platform for tracking their fitness progress, managing their nutrition, and practicing mindfulness.
 It simplifies the process of managing one's health and fitness goals by providing a consolidated solution.

 ### What is the purpose of your project? ###